Khmer National Navy: Reorganization 1970–1972

 Re-designated Khmer National Navy (Marine Nationale Khmère – MNK) on 9 October 1970, the Cambodian Navy and its fleet were given responsibility for escorting supply convoys on the lower Mekong-Bassac corridors.
-Such operations were carried out in conjunction with the Khmer Air Force (KAF), which began to provide since mid-1971 air cover to MNK convoys with their Douglas AC-47D Spooky gunships and later Helio AU-24 Stallion mini-gunships.
+Such operations were carried out in conjunction with the Khmer Air Force (KAF), which began to provide since mid-1971 air cover to MNK convoys with their Douglas AC-47D Spooky gunships and later AU-24A Stallion mini-gunships.
 In addition, the Navy also provided logistic support (including troop transport and casualty evacuation) for the FANK ground forces.
 Shortly after the March 1970 coup, however, the French military mission suspended all the cooperation with the Cambodian armed forces, thus depriving the new MNK of vital training and technical assistance.
 During this phase, the MNK was assisted in its new roles by the South Vietnamese Navy, which lent extensive convoy protection to riverine commercial shipping and helped patrol the Cambodian coastline to prevent North Vietnamese infiltration attempts.

 The MNK underwent a major reorganization program in late 1970, with the creation of two operational zones: a Riverine Region (Region Fluviale or RegFlu) headquartered at Chrui Chhangwar and a Maritime Region (Region Maritime or RegMar) headquartered at Ream; a Mekong Special Zone (Zone Speciale du Mekong – ZSM; later 12th Tactical Zone or Zone Tactique 12), also headquartered at Chrui Chhangwar was created in mid-1971 at Kandal Province, situated between the Cambodian Capital and the South Vietnamese border.
 The Sea Patrol Force and the Training Squadron remained untouched by these changes, though the Riverine Patrol Force was re-organized into three squadrons – the river patrol craft under the Riverine Patrol Division (Division de Patrouille Fluviale – DPF), the landing craft under the Assault Division (Division de Assault) and the transport vessels under the Logistics Support Group (Groupement de Soutien Logistique – GSL).
 These new formations, together with the Naval Infantry battalions, were under the direct command of Captain (promoted to Commodore in December 1971) Vong Sarendy, who in turn reported directly to the FANK Chief-of-Staff for operational orders.